 Additionally, defective drug lawsuits like these have frequently led to punitive damages being awarded.
 Punitive damages are rare, but seek to punish wrongdoers for especially problematic conduct, even if it means awarding victims far more than it would take to fully compensate them for their losses.

-5. What to do if you have been hurt by Injectafer
+5. What do I do if I have been hurt by Injectafer?

 If you have taken a dose of Injectafer and realize that you have developed the symptoms of hypophosphatemia, the first thing to do is see your doctor right away.
 Hypophosphatemia is a severe medical condition that can be fatal.
 Getting medical treatment is the most important thing to do.

-If it becomes clear that you have developed hypophosphatemia, the next step is to talk to a lawyer to learn your legal options.
+If it becomes clear that you have developed hypophosphatemia, the next step is to talk to a lawyer for a free case evaluation and to learn your legal options.
 Filing a lawsuit against the companies behind Injectafer might be in your interests.
 If it is, your lawyer will help you put together the evidence you will need to show your losses, like your medical bills and calculations of the wages you have lost.

 - Rajesh S, Khardori R, “Severe Hypophosphatemia: Pathophysiologic Implications, Clinical Presentations, and Treatment,” Medicine 79:1-8 (January 2000).